-On television, we always watch shows regarding the extraordinary wildlife in Africa or Australian, and we tend to forget that we can enjoy a unique European Wildlife Holidays.
+On television, we always watch shows regarding the impressive wildlife in Africa or Australian and we tend to forget that we can enjoy a unique European Wildlife Holidays.
 Our continent is home to numerous and impressive beasts, like the lynxes, wolverines, polar and brown bears, just to name some of them.

 While most visitors are happy to pack up and go to Kenya for an Africa Safari, few realise that you can enjoy an unforgettable European Wildlife Holidays.
-Either you are a holidaymaker or a safari enthusiasts, on this post we propose you 5 surprising destinations, perfect for animal lovers.
+Either you are a holidaymaker or a safari enthusiast, on this post we propose you 5 surprising destinations, perfect for animal lovers.
 Check them out.

 5 Surprising European Wildlife Holidays

 Finland is home to a large number of lush forests, beautiful Baltic Islands, remote arctic areas and a large number of blue lakes.
-All these natural landscapes are home to a vast array of animals, including bears, wolverines, lynx, eagles and swans, as well as of course the seal.
+All these pristine landscapes are home to a vast array of animals, including bears, wolverines, lynx, eagles and swans, as well as of course the seal.
 Birdwatching enthusiasts visit Finland to find unique species that cannot be seen in any other area of the world.

 Scotland can offer us fabulous experiences with its wildlife, whether large and medium terrestrial mammals, large numbers of seasonal birds and especially aquatic fauna.
 With a geography similar to Skye, but smaller, you can find Rum, Muck and Canna, a group of green islands with small communities, perfect for enjoying fabulous European Wildlife Holidays.
 The shores of these islands are frequently visited by dolphins, sea otters, seals and Orcas.

 Among the Spanish wildlife, you will find a variety of deer, Iberian goats, turtles, bats, snakes and small reptiles and amphibians.
 The largest animals in Spain are mostly endangered species like the Cantabrian brown bear, the Iberian Lynx and the Iberian wolf.
 However, there are some areas like Sierra de Andujar where you can see some Lynx.
 Also, Asturias and Cantabria are the few areas in Europe where the Brown Bear still survives.
-These magnificent mammals have their habitat in the forests of Cantabria and the Mountains of Asturias far from human presence.
+These beautiful mammals have their habitat in the forests of Cantabria and the Mountains of Asturias far from human presence.

 Thanks to the strategic location of Spain, is the ideal area for rest to the migratory birds travelling from Europe to Africa.
 This makes Spain one of the best countries for bird watching enthusiasts.
 Among native Spanish birds, you can find vultures, eagles, bustards, storks and flamingos.

 Croatia is a fabulous country that lately is very fashionable.
 The beautiful Adriatic coastline of Croatia marvels a large number of visitors, but also its interior offers spectacular natural areas home to a large number of animals.
 The best area for enjoying the best European Wildlife Holidays is by visiting Plitvice and Ruidera.
-Only 1 hour away from Velebit, you can find the Plitvice Lakes National Park, included in the World Heritage list thanks to its magnificent lakes connected through hundred of waterfalls.
+Only 1 hour away from Velebit, you can find the Plitvice Lakes National Park, included in the World Heritage list thanks to its wonderful lakes connected through hundreds of waterfalls.

 Poland is the perfect destination for animal lovers looking for the best European Wildlife Holidays: 22 national parks, 90 natural parks and more than 1,000 reserves make Poland one of the purest and unspoilt places in Europe.
-To visit Poland is to immerse yourself in a rural Europe with harmonious landscapes, vast forests and marshes very rich in fauna.
+To visit Poland is to immerse yourself in rural Europe with harmonious landscapes, great forests and marshes very rich in fauna.